dgcfung/dictionary-app/README.md

 MVP

--Access Meriam-Webster API
+- Accuess Meriam-Webster API
--Create searchbar for words.
+- Create searchbar for words
-- Navigate to new component page upon click.
+- Navigate to new component page upon click
--Render supporting two supporting details
+- Render supporting to supporting components
--Home button navigating back to Home
+- Home button navigating back to Home
--Parsing defintition.

-Components:
-App.js - functional
-Main.js- functional
-Header.js- functional
-Footer.js- functional
-Description.js - functional
+- Parsing definition.
-Search.js- functional

-Plan to parse at least two additional fields of images, antonyms, synonyms.
-Additional fields will depend on their appearance on the page after rendering.

-Description.js will manage all parsing of data onto the page.
-Search.js will manage the submission from the searchBar.
+## Components:
+All comp[onents will be made in classes.
+MVP will have six components.

 Post-MVP